apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

   relationships associated with registered services are now marked as lazy to improve query performance for load operations.
 - A new `casModules` [actuator endpoint](../configuration/Configuration-Metadata-Repository.html) to output the collection of CAS modules activated and included at runtime.
+- Authentication handlers for [Duo Security](../mfa/DuoSecurity-Authentication.html) are now registered using their name and not the multifactor provider id.
+Application registration records may need slight adjustments if Duo Security is specified as a required authentication handler in a service definition body.

 ## Library Upgrades